swarmintelligencelab/Dolphin-Fish-Interaction/README.md

 In this repository, we provide the data used in the development, calibration, and validation of the proposed model in the paper titled: "Learning to hunt: A data-driven stochastic feedback control model of predator-prey interactions" by Deze Liu, Mohammad Tuqan, and Daniel Burbano.

 The data is compiled in the excel sheet titled "Data.xlsx."
-Below is a description of the data provided in this repository.
+Below is a description of all the files provided in this repository.

 - The first sheet, "TimeSeries," consists of the time series used in the papers.
 Following is the description of the data in each column:
 - - ID: Index of each time-step in the data